felipesilvati/texo-it-code-challenge/README.md

 ### Responsiveness
 - [ ] Ensure UI is responsive with a minimum resolution of 768x1280

-### Integration
-- [ ] Connect frontend with backend to dynamically fetch and display data

 ### Testing
 - [ ] Write unit tests for UI components and functionality